Nostalgia tastes sweet, and never more so than when mixed with a tang of salt at the seaside.

 The great thing is that there are so many different seaside experiences to be had here in England.
 We’ve had lazy days with family, complete with chips and milkshakes in a cafe.
 We’ve watched the waves pound the cliffs with enough violence to be scary, even some thirty feet above.
 And we’ve run through the water’s edge, chilly toes in the sand, and just celebrated the sheer pleasure of being alive.
 Masefield got it right: I must go down to the seas again.

 We’re working our way around these lovely islands to show you beautiful Britain.
 You can see more of the Lancashire coast here.
 Venture eastwards to the stunning Yorkshire Dales, where we took the train to the Scottish borders.
 We’ve also taken a rather longer sleeper train to the Scottish Highlands.
-You can find Shakespeare’s country here.
+You can explore charming Regency Royal Leamington Spa, voted the happiest place to live in England, and find Shakespeare’s country here.
 Take a trip to Birmingham for a dose of city life, or else enjoy the tranquility of the Welsh borders.